-Signage.
-Make sure the sign on your building is large, easy to read and easy to spot for potential customers.
-If your shop’s name doesn’t spell out what you sell, provide a graphic or some other clear indicator of the types of products or services you offer.
+Make sure the sign on your building is large, easy to read, and clearly visible to people passing by.
+If your business name doesn’t spell out what you sell, be sure to include a graphic or some other clear indicator of the products or services you offer.

 Every part of your brick-and-mortar store should look clean and cared for.
 Staying on top of general maintenance tasks makes an impression for potential customers by demonstrating your reliability and attention to detail.